pandastrike/shred/ReadMe.md

 });
 ```

+## Response Handling

+Shred uses HTTP status codes as event names.
+The above example has a handler for when the response comes back with status 200, and a catch-all "request" handler for all other cases.

+You can also add listeners to the "success" event, the "error" event, and the most generic "response" event.
+Shred makes sure that only the most specific event handler gets called for a response.

+## JSON Decoding

+Shred will automatically decode JSON bodies if the response headers Content-Type identifies it as JSON.
+Thus, we are able to get the to the decoded object with `response.content.data`.
+The original string representation is still available to us, in `response.content.body`.

 Here is a POST to an accounts resource.
 Shred will automatically JSON-encode the POST body.
 We have handlers for the 201 "Created" status, 409 "Conflict" status, and a catch-all "response" handler.

+## Simple POST request

 ```javascript
 var req = shred.post({